pryv/dev-site/source/guides/custom-auth.md

 As of template version v1.0.XX, the Node version is 12.13.1.

-## Authenticate authorization token with an external service
+## Authenticate data access with an external service

 In the previous section, we presented a way to perform the authentication step against Pryv.io.
 In some cases, you might want to perform the validation step against a third-party API.
 This will require the validation of an additional token from the chosen external service.